 Ink: Wash the fabric in soap water or citric acid, but citric acid can bleach textile so be careful.

 Lipstick: Here you can pretreat by rubbing on some water diluted detergent from a glass.
-And after that you can wash the fabric regularly and should there be some remaining you can use white spirit and wash again.
+And after that, you can wash the fabric regularly and should there be some remaining you can use white spirit and wash again.

 Nail polish: Put some oil-free acetone and dab the back of the fabric right behind the stain.
-First check what material the fabric is made of.
+First, check what material the fabric is made of.
 Acetone should not be used on fabrics made out of acetate or triacetate.
-After this you can wash it as usual.
+After this, you can wash it as usual.

 Paint: You can only remove paint that is still wet, dried paint is unfortunately very hard to remove if even possible.
-Water paint can be removed as quickly as possible by cold water and for paint with oil in it you should use the solvents that is said on the painting jar.
+Water paint can be removed as quickly as possible by cold water and for painting with oil in it you should use the solvents that is said on the painting jar.

 Wax: Put the garment in the freezer for a while and remove the wax, after that you use the same procedure as you do on fat.